python-discord/infra/ansible/roles/alloy/README.md

 - `alloy_loki_endpoint`: The Loki log push endpoint to stream logs into.

+Optional configuration options:

+- `alloy_extra_files`: A list of objects with `name` and `path` that configure extra file sources to be shipped to Loki (in addition to the journal and paths mentioned above).
+Wildcards are supported.
+The `name` attribute must be alphanumeric or `_`.

 Defaulted configuration options:

 - `alloy_grafana_signing_key`: Signing key URL to use for Grafana packages